 - vermicelli noodles, boiled and drained

 The dried bamboo needs to be re-hydrated and removed of that dried smell by boiling.
 This is the key step.
 Ideally have two pots of water ready.
-In one pot, bring the bamboo to boil for about 15 -20 minutes.
-Drain–the liquid will be dark yellow and the smell is quite strong.
-Put back the bamboo into the other boiling pot and boil again for another 15-20 mins and in the meantime refill the first pot with water and bring to boil again.
+In one pot, bring the bamboo to boil for about 10 minutes and drain.
+The liquid will be dark yellow and the smell is quite strong.
+Put back the bamboo into the other boiling pot and boil again for another 10 mins.
 The bamboo will eventually increase in volume and softness.
 Repeat until bamboo is soft and tender to the bite and there is very faint if any hint of dried bamboo smell.
-We boil it about 3-4 times.
-When it’s ready, trim the bamboo into bite size pieices, about 2-3 inches long.
+When it’s ready, trim the bamboo into bite size pieices, about 2-3 inches long and set aside.
 (Some regions in Vietnam like to stir fry the bamboo at this point, but don’t’ find it makes huge difference)

-Now season the broth with salt and bit of sugar.
-It’s hard to give exact measurements here, but just go slowly and trust your taste buds.
-When the duck cools down enough to handle, carve it up and chop with cleaver.
+Adjust the broth to taste with salt and sugar (MSG if preferred) but just go slowly and trust your taste buds.
+When the duck cools down enough to handle, carve or shred.

 To make the nuoc mam gung/ginger fish sauce, you can just use nuoc mam cham and add it the minced ginger along with a few more splashes of fish sauce as this sauce is supposed to be slightly more stronger in fish sauce flavor to complement the strong flavor of the ginger.
 We like a lot of ginger, but use as much or as little as you like.
 Add a chopped red chiles to taste.